 - Go early.
 It’s cooler, and there will be fewer people.

 - Expect to get dirty.
 So bring clothes that can get dirty.

 - Crawling the tunnels is not for claustrophobic.

-- Bring some snack, specially if you’re not part of organized tour.
+- Bring some snacks, especially if you’re not part of an organized tour.